someonera/foodswipe/README.md

-# FoodSwipe - eat what you're feeling
+# FoodSwipe: eat what you're feeling!

 FoodSwipe is a food-delivery app that lives at the intersection of Deliveroo and Tinder.
 Don't spend ages trawling through restaurants, only to read their menu & find there's nothing you fancy.
 FoodSwipe uses a "food-first" approach to show you delicious meals within your delivery radius - just swipe to order!